CApotheosis/learning_path_d2/learning/git/basic.md

 ### HEAD point to tip of curent branch in repository.
 Location .git/HEAD

-### Untracked files - changes which are not in repository
+### Untracked files - changes which are not in repository.

+### View difference between commits
+- `git diff` - to see changes different from current commit